Object-ions/SST.Solution/README.md

 #### _This web application designed for Pierre to showcase his collection of delightful treats.
 The application emphasizes user experience, complete with an authentication system and a many-to-many relationship between treats and flavors._

+### Live Version

+You can access the live version of my web application <a href="https://pierres-sweet-and-savory-treats.onrender.com">here</a>

 ## Technologies Used

 - _C#_